Bywell St Peter's Church

 Summary of History

-In saxon times of course there was no such thing as a parish and churches did not have towers (these were often added to existing church buildings by the Normans).
-Based on its size and similarities to Monkwearmouth church, the saxon St Peter's was almost certainly a church serving a monastery.
+In Saxon times of course there was no such thing as a parish and churches did not have towers (these were often added to existing church buildings by the Normans).
+Based on its size and similarities to Monkwearmouth church, the Saxon St Peter's was almost certainly a church serving a monastery.
 Where was that monastery?
-Probably the foundations are under one of the fields around the church, awaiting discovery!
+Probably the remains are under one of the fields around the church, awaiting discovery!

 Norman and Early English workmanship is beautifully preserved and the church has a fine collection of Victorian stained glass windows.
 Much of the present building is late 13th century.
 In the Middle Ages the church of St Peter had close links with Durham cathedral and Hexham Abbey and is thought to have been a Benedictine foundation.
 Monks of this order wore black robes, hence St Peter's was known as the 'Black Church'.